okkur/reposeed/VISION.md

 RepoSeed is a personal project.
 From our current viewpoint, its role is:

-Enable your next open source repository to start with the necessary batteries included.
+Start with the batteries included in your next repository.
-Licensing, repository structure, minimal documentation and even more boilerplate from your first commit.
+Licensing, structure, documentation and more boilerplate to get you started from your first commit.

 Our detailed items: